RxSwiftCommunity/RxFlow/README.md

 ### How to bootstrap the RxFlow process

-The coordination process is pretty straightfoward and happens in the AppDelegate.
+The coordination process is pretty straightforward and happens in the AppDelegate.

 ```swift
 class AppDelegate: UIResponder, UIApplicationDelegate {